maestrith/Notify/README.md

 ------|-----|-----------
 Animate|{Animate:"Bottom,Left"}|Ways that the window will animate in.
 Can be Bottom, Top, Left, Right, Slide, Center, or Blend (Some work together, and some override others)
-Background|{Background:"0xAA00AA"}|Color value in quotes Buttons|{Buttons:"One,Two,Three"}|Comma Delimited list of names for buttons eg. {Buttons:"One,Two,Three"}
-Color|{Color:"0xAAAAAA"}|Font color
-Flash|{Flash:1000}|Flashes the background of the notification every X ms FlashColor|{FlashColor:"0xFF00FF"}|Sets the second color that your notification will change to when flashing
+Background|{Background:"0xAA00AA"}|Color value in quotes Buttons|{Buttons:"One,Two,Three"}|Comma Delimited list of names for buttons Color|{Color:"0xAAAAAA"}|Font color Flash|{Flash:1000}|Flashes the background of the notification every X ms FlashColor|{FlashColor:"0xFF00FF"}|Sets the second color that your notification will change to when flashing